Geneva Believer is an independent news source for the City of Geneva, NY.

 My name is Jim Meaney, and I’m the founder and editor of Geneva Believer, an independent citizen watchdog news outlet in Geneva since July 2016.
 Utilizing FOIL requests, publicly available information, and both named and anonymous sources, Geneva Believer has investigated and spotlighted numerous examples of misconduct, conflicts of interest, and environmental and social injustices throughout the city of Geneva.

 Geneva Believer’s in-depth coverage of the Geneva Foundry environmental disaster, Geneva Police Department, the Geneva Community Compact, the city manager search, the Downtown Revitalization Initiative, Lakefront Park, the City’s budget process, and other issues has spurred public involvement and discussions of transparency at a level rarely experienced in Geneva, and helped to spark actual legislative and policy changes in the city.
+Geneva Believer’s work has been cited and reported on in the Rochester Democrat and Chronicle, the Finger Lakes Times, the Watertown Daily Times, Fingerlakes1.com, and other traditional media outlets.

 In 2013, I founded “Geneva Night Out,” a monthly downtown event that brought together business owners and hundreds of artists for the next three years.
 Geneva Night Out received a Tourism Legacy Award for Community Partnership from the Finger Lakes Visitors Connection in 2016.